 What's next for iOS?

-In the nearly five-plus years since iOS was unveiled, we've seen the conversation move from "Is this a true smartphone?" to "Can this replace a computer?"
+In the seven years since iOS was unveiled, we've seen the conversation move from, "Is this a true smartphone?" to, "Can this replace a computer?"
 That change is a testament not just to the march of technological progress, but to Apple's ability to reinvent its operating system over the years.

 The progression of iOS has been a steady drumbeat of new features that often felt inevitable.
-Apps, multitasking, and even cut, copy, and paste all seemed to come late to the game compared to the competition, but in each case Apple took its time to ensure that the solution it offered matched its own high standards and was designed for future growth.
+Apps; multitasking; and even cut, copy, and paste all seemed to have come late to the game compared to the competition, but in each case Apple took its time to ensure that the solution it offered matched its own high standards and was designed for future growth.
 That has brought us to a point where future feature improvements aren't as dramatically clear as they used to be.
-There are still plenty of pain points with iOS — Notification Center in particular could use a bit more polish — but by and large Apple seems to have filled in many of the things that users have been clamoring for.

 The progression of iOS has been a steady drumbeat of new features that often felt inevitable